Skip to content

 » READ MORE: Sixers rule out center Joel Embiid for the remainder of the preseason

 Implementing George with Embiid and the dynamic Maxey was always going to take time and experimentation.
-It also was always going to come with periodic load-managing absences for both players, an interesting layer while tracking playoff seeding in a competitive top of the Eastern Conference.
+It also was always going to come with periodic load-management absences for both players, an interesting layer while tracking playoff seeding in a competitive top of the Eastern Conference.
 But though the Sixers have been system-focused during these early practices, Maxey also acknowledged on Monday that teammates “kind of just got to wait” to develop that on-court chemistry for however long Embiid and/or George are sidelined.

-“When they do get back, they can kind of play off that system and they do what they do, as well,” said Maxey, who totaled 14 points and seven assists during Monday’s win.
+“When they do get back, they can kind of play off that system, and they do what they do as well,” said Maxey, who totaled 14 points and seven assists during Monday’s win.
 “That’s kind of where we’re at right now.”

 Added Nurse: “[We are] trying to work him into things, and he wants to work into things, too.
 This doesn’t give us a chance to do that, and hopefully it’ll be OK so he’s back with us right away.”